sangeethnandakumar/Twileloop.SessionGuard/document.md

 This brings the concept of `SINGLE SOURCE OF TRUTH` to your app.
 Ensuring at all times, your app refers to a single point for knowing its current state

 This reactive approach is the foundation for React.Js apps.
-`Twileloop.SessionGuard` also tries to implement a reactive UI framework approach using a singleton application wide `State`.
+`Twileloop.SessionGuard` also tries to implement a reactive UI framework approach using a singleton application-wide `State`.

-Like React, SessionGuard has a `SetState()` hook which will tell it you need to update something in your state.
+Like React, SessionGuard has a `SetState()` hook.
-Every time you call `SetState(x => ...)`, SessionGuard checks for differences from previous state and update only the required UI components.
+Every time you call `SetState(x => ...)`, SessionGuard checks for differences from the previous state and updates only the required UI components.

 ### PERSISTENCE MANAGEMENT
 Let's say you have your state in your custom model `MyState`.
 SessionGuard allows you to write your state into a file (with an extension you prefer) into the disk.